arnifreyrm/Online-GMM/README.md

 Authors: Abhishek, Ross, Qianfei, Arni, Moe

 Repo Structure:
-- folder *notebooks_old*: Contains some old notebooks throughout the implementation of our algorihms or generation of old datasets, but they are no longer used.

 - folder *dataset*
     - folder *fineweb*: contains the dataset and its embedding from the fineweb.
     - 6_Gauss_Blobs.npy: contains data points from 6 Gaussian blobs.